Absynth-Vibe-Coding/Comfy-UI-Nodes/README.md

 <img width="2207" height="873" alt="image" src="https://github.com/user-attachments/assets/0a647bb6-7bc3-4960-b523-c1c805cea5a5" />

+<strong>Bugfixes and improvements in version v1.1.1</strong>

+-Fixed bug when the created midi was messed up and played too fast in comfy -LLM Midi Generator: is now a dropdown and your LLMs from Ollama are automaticly detected -VST Player: added BPM Override if you want to change the tempo in the player -The Midi Files are now saved with key and bpm info in the name

 <strong>Improvements in version v1.1</strong>

 - Sequences: Support for generating musical sequences based on harmonic context.